pipe-cd/pipecd/docs/content/en/docs/operator-manual/control-plane/auth.md

 ---
-title: "Authentication and Authorization"
+title: "Authentication and authorization"
-linkTitle: "Authentication and Authorization"
+linkTitle: "Authentication and authorization"
 weight: 4
 description: >
   This page describes about PipeCD Authentication and Authorization.